AromaKitsune/Windows-XAML-Styles/README.md

 # Windows XAML Styles
 A collection of my custom Windows XAML styles for Windhawk's various XAML styler mods for Windows 11.

+These styles have been tested on Win11, version 24H2.

 ## Table of contents
 * Styles for UWP Apps